rbisdorff/Digraph3/docSphinx/tutorial.rst

 Historical Notes
 ````````````````
 The seminal article by *Bernard Roy* et al. about the outranking based best choice selection procedure called *ELECTRE* dates from 1966 and was actively promoted thereafter by the LAMSADE [61]_, *Roy*'s research laboratory at the newly founded University Paris 9 Dauphine ([ROY-1966]_).
 Our critical perspective on this seminal text may be consulted in [BIS-2009]_.
+Revolutionary for that time was the idea to solve this classical decision problem not by looking for **the best** decision alternative, but **recommending**, with the help of the **kernel** of the outranking digraph, a *subset* of potential best choice candidates.

-The originally proposed meticulous performance tableau may be modelled by the following performance tableau data stored under the name *roy66V1.py* in the *examples* directory of the Digraph3 resources.
+The originally proposed meticulous illustrative performance tableau may be modelled at present by the following performance tableau data stored under the name *roy66.py* in the *examples* directory of the Digraph3 resources.

 ======= ======== ==== ==== ==== ==== ==== ==== ========= ===========
  Criteria         Actions' performance grades   Grading   Veto